mpicbg-csbd/unet-smfish-seg/notes/notes.md

 - can i pull images apart and piece them back together exactly the same as before? yes, i tested this! does the pipeline i use for prediction do exactly this if i use the identity function instead of my normal net?

+After fixing/changing patchmaker I know that I can sample patches and put them back together correctly, but I still get square artifacts near the boundaries of my patches.
+I think it must be due to the normalization.
+Let's try turning that off (or doing it image-wise) and see what we get...

 # PROBLEM: memory easily exhausted when I run tensorflow from iPython (on my mac)

 and now CUDNN_STATUS_INTERNAL_ERROR ggguguugggg